pluskal/pitchme/PITCHME.md

 The above example was great for showing the basics of ListView grouping, but the look was a tad boring, so let's exploit the fact that WPF lets us define our own templates and spice things up.
 A common request is to be able to collapse and expand the group, and while WPF doesn't provide this behavior by default, it's somewhat easy to implement yourself.
 We'll do it by completely re-templating the group container.

++++

 It might look a bit cumbersome, but the principles used are somewhat simple and you will see them in other situations when you customize the WPF controls.
-Here's the code:

-+++

 ```XML
 <Window x:Class="WpfTutorialSamples.ListView_control.ListViewCollapseExpandGroupSample"